 Frequently Asked Questions

-The car insurance companies and lawyers for the drivers involved in the accident will investigate the matter.
-The at-fault driver’s party will usually agree to a settlement.
-If the insurance companies don’t agree on who’s at fault or refuse to settle for an adequate amount, it is necessary to have a trial where a jury will decide who is at fault.
+The car insurance companies for the drivers involved in the accident will investigate.
+Most of the time, the insurance company for the driver at fault will agree to a settlement.
+If the insurance companies don’t agree on who’s at fault or refuse to settle for an adequate amount, it is necessary to have a trial, where a jury will decide who is at fault.